leede-org/mongodb-migrate/README.md

 1. Run `mongodb-migrate`
 2. Wait until the intial `mongorestore` is completed
 3. Change MongoDB connection uri in all your applications
+4. Watch the output of the tool until it reports that no more changes are being made in the source database
-4. Use Ctrl+C to stop `mongodb-migrate` when no more changes are anticipated in the source database
+5. Use Ctrl+C to stop `mongodb-migrate` when no more changes are anticipated in the source database